Farmers Across Appalachia Get New Customers Through Craft Beer Craze

 Speaking of whiskey, new tariffs are putting an extra strain on American whiskey exports.
 These increased tariffs went into effect last year in Europe, China, Mexico and Canada.
 They are hurting Kentucky in particular, because bourbon is one of Kentucky's most internationally well known products.

 To make whiskey, distillers need barrels - but there is a shortage of barrel makers in the United States.
 Back in 2014, NPR's Noah Adams discovered that these bourbon barrels are becoming more precious than the bourbon itself.
+And we travel to Cooper's Rock, a natural landmark that gets its name from folklore about one of its early inhabitants.

 We’re looking to talk with people who are making whiskey barrels in Appalachia.
 If you know of a cooper, give us a shout.
 Send an email to firstname.lastname@example.org.